adipatel11/courtmetrics/README.md

 ### Notes
 - The session token uses HMAC-SHA256 and expires after 7 days.
-- Client CSV uploads persist temporarily in `sessionStorage`.
+- Match stats are stored per-user in DynamoDB and rehydrated on login.
 - Update Tailwind tokens and copy variants in `globals.css` or component-level classes.

 ### AWS Setup Reference